brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 Tools and techniques I'm interested in familiarizing myself with:
  1. High-performance computing: Compute Canada
- 2. 1+ Python library for machine learning (e.g. PyTorch)
- 3. Biosignal pre-processing and feature extraction with Python
+ 2. Preprocessing and feature extraction with Python
- 4. Data visualization with Python
+ 3. Data visualization with Python
+ 4. GitHub
- 5. GitHub
+ 5. Python Virtual Environment
- 6. Containerization (e.g. Singularity)

 ### Data

-The data collection for my master’s project has been postponed due to Covid-19, so this is the perfect opportunity to play around with open data instead!
 Last week when I started thinking about what kind of project I’d like to do for the BrainHack school, I sent out a couple of emails requesting access to multi-modal emotion recognition databases.
 So far, I’ve gotten access to:

  * [The MAHNOB-HCI-Tagging database](https://mahnob-db.eu/hci-tagging/)
  * [DREAMER: A Database for Emotion Recognition through EEG and ECG Signals from Wireless Low-cost Off-the-Shelf Devices](https://ieeexplore.ieee.org/document/7887697)